gemshub/gemsfits/README.md

 git clone https://bitbucket.org/gems4/gems3k.git .
 ~~~

-Switch the GEMS3K code repository to a git branch branches/devEJDB using the git client, or in terminal, run the commands
+Switch the GEMS3K code repository to a git branch branches/dev-gemsfits using the git client, or in terminal, run the commands
 ~~~
-git checkout -b branches/devEJDB --track origin/branches/devEJDB
+git checkout dev-gemsfits
-git pull origin branches/devEJDB
 ~~~

 ## How to build GEMSFITS on linux? ##